ScottFeichter/node-essentials-scott/assignments/assignment8-authentication.md

 };
 ```

-Note, in this case, that when `await logonRouteHandler(req, res, next);` returns, the response hasn't been sent yet.
+Because the callback is not wrappered in a promise, we **must** catch the error, and we **must** call next(err) to pass it to the error handler.
+Otherwise the server process will crash with an unhandled exception.
+Note: For this style of callback handling, when `await logonRouteHandler(req, res, next);` returns, the response hasn't been sent yet.
 We'll need to handle that problem when testing.
 Note also that this route handler has to have a next parameter passed.

 Finally, we have to include the csrfToken in what is sent back to the front end.
 For CSRF protection, the front end has to include this token in each subsequent request.
 We will put it in the X-CSRF-TOKEN header.